-Heat-clearing prescriptions.
+Heat-clearing formulas.

-Fig. 9: Visualizations of two typical groups of medicine formulas with our method: (a) tonic prescriptions and (b) heat-clearing prescriptions.
+Fig. 9: Visualizations of two typical groups of medicine formulas with our method: (a) tonic formulas and (b) heat-clearing formulas.

 Statistics of Datasets for Evaluation

-The tonic prescriptions (Figure 9(a)) contain 20 formulas and 58 herbal medicines with 17 being sovereign medicines and the median of 1 sovereign medicine per formula.
+The tonic formulas (Figure 9(a)) contain 20 formulas and 58 herbal medicines with 17 being sovereign medicines and the median of 1 sovereign medicine per formula.
 The median of medicines per formula is 7.5, with the minimum of 2 and the maximum of 15.
 The average number of shared medicines between a pair of formulas is 1.09, the median being 1, the maximum of 6, and the minimum of 0.

-The heat-clearing prescriptions (Figure 9(b)) contain 26 formulas and 73 herbal medicines with 25 sovereign medicines with the median of 1 sovereign medicine per formula.
+The heat-clearing formulas (Figure 9(b)) contain 26 formulas and 73 herbal medicines with 25 sovereign medicines with the median of 1 sovereign medicine per formula.
 The median of medicines per formula is 6.5, with the minimum of 2 and the maximum of 17.
 The average number of shared medicines between a pair of formulas is 0.9822, the median being 1, the maximum of 7, and the minimum of 0.

 Use Cases